 - dismantle toxic relationships and build healthy ones

 - transform conflicts into unfathomable, awesome, win-win solutions and

-I’m building courses on self-advocacy, conflict resolution, how to market yourself and how to be clear on your career path.
+I’m building courses on self-advocacy, conflict resolution, and how to get the job you want!
 I’m excited about creating and offering them to you later this year!
 Stay tuned for that.

 Blog Posts and Other Resources

 I will continue to write blog posts and short e-mails as well as producing other free resources.
 My aim in sharing these with you is to provide relevant, timely guidance and support.
 So, if you sign-up to my e-mail list (here’s the link), expect to get an e-mail approximately once a month knowing this is the intention.
 The only time you may get a few more e-mails in a month is so that I can share info on events, workshops, courses, etc.